jeffwhite530/Selectarr/docs/setup.md

 ### Boolean Logic

 - `AND` - combine multiple conditions

-- Examples:
+### Examples

 - `WHERE Played = false AND SeriesName LIKE "Taskmaster"`
 - `WHERE SeriesName LIKE "Simpsons" AND ProductionYear > 1989 AND ProductionYear < 2000`

-Look at [config.yml](https://github.com/jeffwhite530/Selectarr/blob/main/config.yml) for examples.
+Look at [config.yml](https://github.com/jeffwhite530/Selectarr/blob/main/config.yml) for a full example.

 ## Using the Container Image